Grants Awarded in 2025

 - CT Institute for Refugees & Immigrants (Bridgeport): Waterbury Immigration Legal Services – $25,000 to support family reunification, naturalization, adjustment of status, Deferred Action for Childhood Arrivals applications and renewals, visas for victims of domestic violence, asylum applications and appeals, and removal defense for immigrants living in greater Waterbury.

 - Hang Time Connecticut (Bridgeport): Hang/Her Time Waterbury – $5,000 for a grassroots social justice program supporting individuals returning from incarceration.
-HT promotes reintegration, reduces recidivism, & enhances community safety via peer-led support, educational trips, & access to essential services, providing guidance for successful reentry.
+Hang Time promotes reintegration, reduces recidivism, & enhances community safety via peer-led support, educational trips, & access to essential services, providing guidance for successful reentry.

 - Literacy Volunteers of Greater Waterbury: LVGW Job Center – $10,000 to expand LVGW’s Job Center, which needs increased staffing as well as materials, computers, phones, interview clothing, etc. The effort will include increased outreach to both current students and those who have recently graduated.